OSU-MR/SCC/README.md

    jupyter lab

+3. Run the demo code

+   create a new folder

+   download the "brighness_correction_demo.ipynb" to the folder

-3. Open the brighness_correction_demo.ipynb in the jupyternote book and click run all cells button.
+   open the ipynb file in jupyter notebook and click "run all cells button".